 Warlocks feel unhappy with the focus and strict and law-abiding philosophy of wizards or geomancers.
 They follow a more individual approach that can lead them to study similar spells as them, or a few darker spells others won’t be allowed to use.
 A warlock gets more health than a wizard, but cannot become an archmage like a wizard can. (level-up rotational bonuses: “sp”,”tp +4″,”hp”,”sp”,”tp +4″).
 They are still magic users that need to watch their back, but are a bit more capable in combat than the others.

 Archmages are the masters of magic.
 Highest class cap for most (but not all!) spells, as long as those are not priest or geomancer specific.
 They earn huge amounts of talent points and are avoiding physical combat. (level-up rotational bonuses: “sp”,”tp +5″).
 They are otherwise not that different to wizards, but they take even more XP to level than other advanced classes.

 Which leaves me to my closing comment: there are reasons why you may choose to NOT change a player to an advanced class, main one being the starting classes level up a bit faster.

-not implemented yet, I am still working on their design and how to weave their guilds and roles into the story.
+not implemented yet, I am still working on their design and how to weave their guild (if any) and role into the story.
 Please note, this game is like book 1 in a saga.
 Not everything is happening yet, included yet, accessible yet that you can see beginnings and traces and comments about in the game as well as my background notes.
-The game in its curent state is (hopefully) balanced and packs enough hours to make for a cool experience as is.
+The game in its current state is (hopefully) balanced and packs enough hours to make for a cool experience as is.